skulblakka/AVR-Autosar/README.md

 ## Known limitations

-* The system does not used ready queues for tasks.
+* The system does not use ready queues for tasks.
 If multiple tasks with the same priority get activated they will be selected based on their order in the configuration not on the time of activation.
 * The system does not support hardware-based counters (instead a timer that